cju12/Todoapp_CRUD-API/README.md

 Added isValidDate() function to check whether the deadline of the goals are valid (not like 31/02/2025 or 31/11/2025)

+01/05/2025 :

+Designed the main page, and few changes are made in index ejs file for the design

 ==============================================================================================
 ==============================================================================================
 ==============================================================================================

 Below is the todos for further development
 ** TODO **

+delete todos are sometimes not working, bug fix is needed.

 Display the goals in an order from "high" priority to "low" (prolly, I can do that in mongodb?)